Please select your state

 With $5 being the nationwide average cost for a gallon of gas Americans are feeling the pain at the pump.

-In light of these higher prices, our activists have been working hard to bring a little relief — and make a point about what’s causing the problem in the first place.
+In light of these higher prices, our activists have been working hard to bring a little relief — and make a point about what’s causing the problems of inflation and high gas prices in the first place.

 AFP Managing Director Kent Strang joined The Guy Benson Show to explain what The True Cost of Washington Tour is all about.